 "I want to hate it, but I keep pedalling" - indoor training gets interactive with Zwift's new mountain bike courses

-Keep the wheels turning and emerge fitter and faster from the lockdown.
+Keep the wheels turning even when it’s dark and raining outside, staying on track with your mountain bike fitness regime.
 If you want to try it out Zwift mountain biking, read this guide.

 Zwift is basically a video game.
-It involves riding a stationary bike in front of a screen that’s displaying a imaginary world.
+It involves riding a stationary bike in front of a screen that’s displaying an imaginary world, so you get distracted from the pain of pedalling and the fact that you are basically melting into a sweaty puddle on the floor of your kitchen.

-What you need to get Zwift mountain biking
+What you need to get mountain biking on Zwift

 The absolute very basic set-up…